kingsabru/FAQ-Chatbot/README.md

 ```
 python bot.py
 ```
-To retrain model after making changes to intent.json file, use the commamnd:
+To retrain model after making changes to intent.json dataset, use the command:
 ```
 python trainbot.py
 ```